 - Attend monthly TV schedule meetings and develop copy for radio spots

-Columbus Neighborhoods and Broad & High, and for national PBS programming
+- Post content and engage via social media for local productions including Columbus Neighborhoods and Broad & High and for specified national PBS programming

-- Develop promotional copy for variety of projects for all platforms: print (including
+- Develop promotional copy for a variety of projects across platforms: print (including

-Airfare magazine), radio, TV and digital media (including e-newsletters)
+- Airfare magazine), radio, TV and digital media (including websites, social media and e-newsletters)

 - Monitor and update content for dedicated websites, blogs or online show pages of local productions, like Off Air and columbusneighborhoods.org

-- Write press releases for new programs and initiatives
+- Write press releases to announce programs and support initiatives

-- Support Special Events Marketing Manager in event preparation and community outreach
+- Support event preparation including ordering collateral, developing and deploying invitations and providing community outreach

 Administrative Support – 10%